-How Being Parentifed Damages a Kid and Causes Long-Term Problems
+When the Child Becomes the Parent: How Being Parentifed Damages a Kid and Causes Life-Long Problems

 How I Became Parentified at the Age of 12